Capital Accounts LLC (Everything You Need To Know)

 2. Registering the LLC

-In this step, you will file the necessary formation documents, such as Articles of Organization, along with the required fees.
+You'll file your formation documents, including LLC Articles of Organization, along with the required state fee.

 3. Drafting the Operating Agreement

-An Operating Agreement is a crucial document that outlines the:
+An LLC Operating Agreement is a document that outlines the:

 4. Appointing Members and Managers